BIO6032/homework/README.md

 As part of your evaluation for the class, you need to turn in 11 reports, at a rate of about one per week.
 These will form the entirety of your evaluation.
-The reports must be written as executable markdown files.
+The reports must be written as markdown files containing executable *Julia* code.
 An example of the expected work is given in the `homework/00_demonstration.Jmd`, and compiled [to this webpage][demo].
 This provides a template for your answers, and also gives an overview of how to structure the documents.

 [demo]: ./homework/00_demonstration/

 The reports will be compiled automatically, to ensure that your work is fully reproducible.
+This implies that any data you may need to use will be downloaded from the script using `download`.
+All equations must be rendered using LaTeX code.

 ## Summary table